TophSV/lumi.observer/_posts/2024-10-06-intrinsically-symbiotic-intelligence-humanitys-long-term-relationship-with-ai.md

 - "ars, artis" meaning "skill, craft, art"
 - "facere" meaning "to make, do"

 Artificial intelligence has given us the skill to do, to craft, to create, to find and to share those creations with others.
+But Artificial Intelligence has also been shaping us simultaneously.
+Training us to train it.

 Long before your first time hearing "As A large Language Model..." we've been symbiotically growing alongside Artificial Intelligence.
 That symbiosis is an intrinsic part of its existence.
 It is an Intrinsically-Symbiotic Intelligence, and shifting that paradigm could be the difference between whether future development leads in a more utopian or dystopian direction.